 #11 - A host of respectable Flyers such as Don Saleski have worn #11, but Travis Konecny has shot past the group, with room for more.

 #10 - This is John LeClair, and it’s not close.
 His 333 goals as a Flyer are fifth in club history, and the team hasn’t had a 50-goal scorer since he pumped out three of them in a row in the 90’s.

-#9 - Pelle Eklund and Bob “The Hound” Kelly are worth mentioning, but Ivan Provorov is the present and the future here.
-We’ll make the projection that he’ll continue on with a solid career.
+#9 - Pelle Eklund and Bob “The Hound” Kelly are worth mentioning, but Ivan Provorov gets the nod here, even if some of his promise has gone unfulfilled.

 #8 - Mark Recchi seems underappreciated around these parts, even though he’s a Hall of Fame player.
 Maybe that has to do with the fact that he basically won Cups everywhere else he played (including Pittsburgh), but not here.
 It’s also largely forgotten that he holds the club record for points in a season with 123 of them in 1992-93.

 #7 - Bill Barber is the Flyers’ all-time leading goal scorer (420) and a Hockey Hall of Famer.
 Still, the team allowed three other guys to wear #7 in the years after his retirement.
 Eventually, of course, the Flyers sent it to the rafters.

-#6 - Andre “Moose” Dupont had a claim for this number, and we're all hoping that Travis Sanheim can fully develop.
+#6 - Andre “Moose” Dupont had a claim for this number, and it should belong to Travis Sanheim at some point.
 But we’ll be generous and let Chris Therien have it for the time being.
 He played the most games by a defenseman in Flyers history, after all.
 And he really shut down Jagr when he faced him.
 Let’s not discuss the many shortcomings, though.

 #5 - This is the most painful selection on the list.
 I looked high and low, but couldn’t find anyone else suitable, so it has to go to Braydon Coburn.